thsandfuchs/teched2025-XP2642/README.md

   * All of the SAP Kyma environments have been configured to the same template (via terraform automation).

-  * Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application which follows BTP multitenancy paradigm.
+  * Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application deployed to one of the kyma clusters.

 ## [Let's get started...](exercises/ex0/)